 Located close to Hackbridge Station, our school has been at the heart of our community for over 100 years.

-Having been a popular three form entry primary school with a maintained nursery for many years, we are currently in the process of an exciting expansion which will see us become a four form entry primary school, with maintained nurseries, on a split site from autumn 2019.
+Having been a popular three form entry primary school with a maintained nursery on our Hackbridge Corner site for many years, we became a four form entry primary school, with maintained nurseries, on a split site as of autumn 2019.
+Our additional London Road site is the first Passivhaus Plus school building in the country.

-We aim to work in partnership to enable each child to reach the highest possible standards of learning, whilst encouraging everyone to develop an enthusiasm for life, together with a sense of pride in themselves, our school and our community.
+At Hackbridge, we aim to work in partnership with families to enable each child to reach the highest possible standards of learning, whilst encouraging everyone to develop an enthusiasm for life, together with a sense of pride in themselves, our school and our community.

 Each class in Key Stage 1 and 2 is named after an animal or bird.

-Pupils at either school site will also access the facilities and resources on either school site e.g. the new school playing field on the ‘London Road’ site or the Sports Hall on our ‘Hackbridge Corner’ site.
+Pupils at either school site will also access the facilities and resources on either school site during each year e.g. the new school playing field on the ‘London Road’ site or the Sports Hall on our ‘Hackbridge Corner’ site, for special events.

 Start of school day/registration